HECBioSim/Longbow/Longbow/README.txt

     In the job config file the batch parameter has to be set with the number of jobs.
-Then submitting is as straight forward as submitting a normal job, there is no need to point the input files to the subdirs they are simply used to tell ProxyApp the naming scheme, it will determine whether a file is a global or not by checking if a file with a given name is present in the main work directory, if not it will assume it is non global and look for them in the repXX
+Then submitting is as straight forward as submitting a normal job, there is no need to point the input files to the subdirs they are simply used to tell Longbow the naming scheme, it will determine whether a file is a global or not by checking if a file with a given name is present in the main work directory, if not it will assume it is non global and look for them in the repXX